 BSc (Hons) Zoo Management (Top-Up)

 Do you dream of an exciting and rewarding career in the zoo industry?
-Gain the industry relevant experience and professional skills you need at UCR.
+Gain the industry relevant experience and professional skills you need by studying a Zoo Management top-up degree at UCR.

 This one-year course is an opportunity for zoo biologists and animal scientists to further specialise and hone their skills gained from Level 5 study (or equivalent), which includes specialist applied modules focused on species housed within zoological collections.